smolamarcin/BooksNotes/CoreJava.md

 * Abstract methods must be overridden by the first concrete (non-abstract) subclass.
 * final methods cannot be overridden.
 * A subclass can use super.overridden_method() to call the superclass version of an overridden method.

+### Can static method be overloaded?
+What is hiding?
+What will happen if extending class will define the non-static method with the same name?

+Static methods can be overloaded.
+Method hiding may happen in any hierarchy structure in java.
+When a child class defines a static method with the same signature as a static method in the parent class, then the child’s method hides the one in the parent class.
+You can't create method in child class with the same name and same parameters in child class, when method in parrent class is static.
+It's possible to do that, if parameters are different.